dominikamathslover/fitnessPlanner/README.md

 Purpose: Visualizing the proportion between activity types for a user
 4. View all users (admin)
 GET http://localhost:8080/admin/users
+5. Automated email notifications about upcoming workouts
+* Once a week, the system sends personalized emails to users with a summary of their planned workouts for the upcoming week
+* Emails are sent via SMTP using Brevo
+* Cron-based scheduling integrated with Spring Boot
+* Email content includes workout types, dates, and durations

 ## Technologies Used